 The yellow locket- The locket she received from her grandfather represents the happiness that she and her grandfather can have together as a family.

-The blonde merboy- The (potential) romantic, happiness Melody can have with the cute, blonde merboy.
+The blonde merboy- The (potential) romantic, happiness Melody can have with Alex, the cute blonde merboy.
 His face just confirms that he likes her too!

 Why did Melody faint after being caught by Dash, even though a second earlier, she was wide awake?
 Let's look at the list of what a 12-year-old girl, with a slim build has been through: Nearly died drowning, went running and climbing a castle by an evil sea witch, caught and desperately held onto a very heavy weapon, and again she faced a near death by being pushed by the same evil sea witch.
 It's been known that strenuous activity can cause a person to literally fall asleep or faint when they land on something soft.